Breast Cancer Diagnoses Down, but Only in White Women

 A study found that between 2000 and 2004, the rate of breast cancer diagnoses in white women between the ages of 50 and 70 went down, but this lower rate of diagnosis didn't happen in other ethnic groups.
-The rate of breast cancer diagnoses in African American women actually increased during the same time period.
+The rate of breast cancer diagnoses in Black women actually increased during the same time period.

 Many doctors believe that a drop in the use of hormone replacement therapy (HRT) explains the drop in the rate of breast cancer diagnoses among white women.
 HRT is used to ease menopausal symptoms.
 HRT use decreased dramatically when research showed a link between HRT use and breast cancer.